-Young 2.5-week-old rabbits have occasionally screamed in terror in our hands, as a response to getting painlessly picked up for petting and socialization.
+Young 2.5-week-old rabbits have occasionally screamed in terror in my hands, as a response to being gently and painlessly picked up for petting and socialization.
 Their fear got the best of them.
-They learned quickly, however, that getting picked up was a good and gentle and welcome occurrence.
+They learned quickly, however, that being picked up was a good and gentle and welcome occurrence.

 When you see caged domestic rabbits all stretched out comfy-like and relaxed in their cages, it is because their anxiety levels are hovering somewhere near zero.
 They’re content, relaxed.
 Many domestic rabbits, from a thousand generations until now, have known nothing but cages, runs and larger runs (sometimes called colonies).

 Rabbits don’t think like people and don’t feel like people.

 It is wise therefore to not "anthropomorphize," or assume a caged rabbit is miserable because you would be miserable in a cage.
 In their cages, there are no eagles screeching overhead, no coyotes chasing their back trails or ripping hungrily at their heels.
 In their cages, they get food and water delivered directly to their doors by a keeper that speaks softly, scratches their ears and rubs their fur.